PySlurm/pyslurm/README.rst

 Overview
 ========

-Currently `PySLURM` is a thin layer on top of the SLURM 2.2.7 C API but is being developed to be a full object orientated interface.
+Currently `PySLURM` is under development to move from it's thin layer on top of the SLURM C API to an object orientated interface.

+The current branch is based on the SLURM 2.2.7 API but versions 2.3 and 2.4 have also been tested.

 Prerequistes
 =============